victor-porcar/Tech-Talk-Arthas-Tool/README.md

 ## Appendix 1: Digging deeper in OGNL syntax

-Arthas uses Apache OGNL -  Object-Graph Navigation Language in some of its commands
+Arthas uses Apache OGNL -  Object-Graph Navigation Language in some commands

-The most simple example would be looking at a singleton class.
+The simplest example would be the one used for reference static variables

-`ognl '@com.test.MyClass@INSTANCE'` which follows the  @class@field syntax.
+`ognl '@com.test.MyClass@STATIC_VARIABLE' ` which follows the  @class@field syntax.

-You can review the OGNL specs to see more in detail how to build any ognl expression, but here is a guided example to see the difference between “traditional” Java syntax and ognl: ognl '@com.test.MyClass@INSTANCE.get({"87164"}, @java.time.Instant@ofEpochSecond(1713825471), @java.time.Instant@ofEpochSecond(1713911871), false, "SPA")'
+You can review the [OGNL](https://commons.apache.org/dormant/commons-ognl/language-guide.html) specs to see more in detail how to build any ognl expression, but here is a guided example to see the difference between “traditional” Java syntax and ognl: ognl '@com.test.MyClass@INSTANCE.get({"87164"}, @java.time.Instant@ofEpochSecond(1713825471), @java.time.Instant@ofEpochSecond(1713911871), false, "SPA")'

 The get method has the following signature: public List<Delivery> get(List<String> channelIds, Instant start, Instant end, Boolean stbView, String lang)